mattneary/Lampas/README.md

 Syntax
 ------
-See examples of syntax in `examples.lampas`.
+See examples of syntax in `src/test.lampas`.

 Usage
 -----